holidayextras/partner-api-docs/site/hxapi/errors.md

 # Errors

 List of errors that can be returned from the API.

-Your application can handle the error by code.
+Please ensure that your application can handle the errors by inspecting the error code only, do not use the error message as this is for debugging purposes only.

 | Error code           | Example message                                                                                                                                                                               | Description                                                                                 |
 | -------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- |